speculatrix/tvh_radio/README.md

 I also intend to make it possible to use a small LCD display to give status.

 ## non-TVH streaming services

 ## web API for remote control

+This is being actively developed.
+It will be very light weight so that the most basic old smartphone can be used as a simple remote control.

 ## favourites list